joshuamschultz/prompt-manager/RELEASING.md

 1. **PyPI Token**:
    - Go to https://pypi.org/manage/account/token/
-   - Create a new API token with scope "Project: prompt-manager" (or "Entire account")
+   - Create a new API token with scope "Project: agentic-prompt-manager" (or "Entire account")
    - Copy the token (starts with `pypi-`)
    - Go to GitHub repository Settings → Secrets and variables → Actions
    - Click "New repository secret"